Michael Chaplin (writer): Life

 Chaplin attended Heaton Grammar School in Newcastle, followed by Magdalene College, Cambridge, where he read history.
-After graduating from Cambridge in 1973 he trained as a reporter on The Journal newspaper in Newcastle upon Tyne and then became the paper's Health Correspondent.
+After graduating from Cambridge in 1973, he trained as a reporter on The Journal newspaper in Newcastle upon Tyne, and then became the paper's health correspondent.

-In 1977 he moved to London, becoming successively a researcher, producer, director and executive producer in London Weekend Television's current affairs and documentaries department.
+In 1977, he moved to London, becoming successively a researcher, producer, director and executive producer in London Weekend Television's current affairs and documentaries department.
 Among his credits there was as editor of the arts/lifestyle show South of Watford.
 He then produced the ITV drama series Wish Me Luck about women secret agents in France during World War II which aired on ITV between 1988 and 1990.

-In 1989 he became head of drama and arts at ITV Tyne Tees and was executive producer of the early Catherine Cookson adaptations.
+In 1989, he became head of drama and arts at ITV Tyne Tees and was executive producer of the early Catherine Cookson adaptations.

-In 1991 Chaplin moved to BBC Wales as head of programmes.
-By this time Chaplin had begun to write for Live Theatre Company, a new writing company in Newcastle upon Tyne, collaborating with Alan Plater on In Blackberry Time (1987–8)., a play about the life and work of his late father, Sid Chaplin.
+In 1991, Chaplin moved to BBC Wales as head of programmes.
+By this time, Chaplin had begun to write for the Live Theatre Company, a new writing company in Newcastle upon Tyne, collaborating with Alan Plater on In Blackberry Time (1987–8), a play about the life and work of his late father, Sid Chaplin.

 His first credit on television was the ITV mini-series Act of Betrayal about an IRA super-grass on the run in Australia, co-written with his friend and former LWT colleague Nicholas Evans.
 His first radio writing credit was Hair In The Gate (1990) for BBC Radio 4, based on a play of the same name staged at Live Theatre the year before.

 In 1994, having completed the ITV mini-series Dandelion Dead about the poisoner Herbert Rowse Armstrong, Chaplin became a full-time writer.

-In TV he has created the original series Grafters (1998–9) for ITV; and for the BBC Drovers' Gold (1997) about a group of Welsh cattle drovers in the 19th century; and then Monarch of the Glen (2000–2006); the series ran for 69 episodes and has been screened in many countries around the world.
+In TV, he has created the original series Grafters (1998–9) for ITV; and for the BBC Drovers' Gold (1997) about a group of Welsh cattle drovers in the 19th century; and then Monarch of the Glen (2000–2006); the series ran for 69 episodes and has been screened in many countries around the world.

-Chaplin adapted novels by the crime writer Reginald Hill for four films in the BBC series Dalziel and Pascoe (one of these, On Beulah Height, won an Edgar Award from the Mystery Writers of America); and also P. D. James's Original Sin as an ITV mini-series.
+Chaplin adapted novels by the crime writer Reginald Hill for four films in the BBC series Dalziel and Pascoe (one of these, On Beulah Height, won an Edgar Award from the Mystery Writers of America); and P. D. James's Original Sin as an ITV mini-series.